 The former deputy head of the Presidential Administration of Yanukovych defended his own honor, dignity and business reputation in court.

 The Pechersky District Court of Kyiv found the information discrediting the honor, dignity and business reputation of the former head of the presidential administration Andrei Portnov, which was published in the Ukrainian media, to be unreliable.
-“Glavkom” reports this with reference to data from the court registry.
+Glavkom reports this with reference to data from the court registry.

 We are talking about the publication “Collaborators, traitors, accomplices of Russia: on whom Ukraine has not yet imposed sanctions for confiscation of assets” authored by the public organization “Anti-Corruption Center”.
 In July of this year, the article was published on Ukrayinska Pravda, it was republished by Focus, and also distributed by the telegram channel of the Anti-Corruption Center.
 In particular, the text noted that “there are still dozens of pro-Russian figures in Ukraine whose assets could potentially be confiscated, but this cannot be done.
 After all, sanctions against these individuals were not applied at all.”
 Among a dozen people, the name of Andrei Portnov was also mentioned.

 In August, a top official from the Yanukovych era filed a lawsuit through his lawyer against the mentioned Internet resources.
-He did not agree with labeling him as a “pro-Russian figure,” “collaborator,” and “traitor.”
+He did not agree with the labeling of him as a “pro-Russian figure,” “collaborator,” and “traitor.”
 Portnov denied that he ever supported Russia's armed aggression against Ukraine or incited hatred against the Ukrainian people.
-Convinced: he does not own any real estate in the Russian Federation, nor is he close to friends or acquaintances of Lavrov or any other government figure of the Russian Federation (previously, the “Schemes” project reported that the family of Andrei Portnov has a number of elite properties in the Russian Federation.
+He convinced: he does not own any real estate in the Russian Federation, nor is he close to friends or acquaintances of Lavrov or any other government figure of the Russian Federation (previously, the “Schemes” project reported that the family of Andrei Portnov has a number of elite properties in the Russian Federation.
 The property was acquired after the Revolution of Dignity and registered to his common-law wife Anastasia Valyaeva and her mother Lydia - “Commander in Chief”).

 “And even if the plaintiff owned such real estate, the mere possession of real estate registered in the Russian Federation before its armed aggression against Ukraine is not a sign confirming the commission by such a person of actions aimed at harming the national security, sovereignty and territorial integrity of Ukraine , or facilitating such actions, and is not a sign of treason or collaboration,” Portnov’s defender, quoted by the court, assured.